aws-samples/sample-sitewise-mqtt-sfc/README.md

 sitewise-mqtt-sfc
 =================

 Use an MQTT-enabled AWS IoT Sitewise gateway to send data from various industrial equipment, using [SFC](https://github.com/aws-samples/shopfloor-connectivity), to Sitewise Service in the cloud.
+An example showing how to ingest data to Sitewise from Modbus equipment.

 ```sh
                +------------------MQTT-enabled-Sitewise-Gateway------+